Marshblocker/facts/README.md

 3. Run `cmd` as an Administrator (**Important**) and, within `your/local/directory/facts/`, execute `python build.py`.
-   If you change the location of `facts`, you need to repeat this step.
+   If you change the location of the `facts` directory, you need to repeat this step.

-4. Setup is done. `facts` will run everytime you enter `python` in `cmd` or open the built-in Python shell.
+4. Setup is done. *facts* will run everytime you enter `python` in `cmd` or open the built-in Python shell.

 ## License
-facts is released under the [MIT License](https://opensource.org/licenses/MIT).
+*facts* is released under the [MIT License](https://opensource.org/licenses/MIT).